kartik-v/bootstrap-checkbox-x/README.md

 10. Triggers JQuery events for advanced development.
 The plugin automatically triggers the `change` event for the input, whenever the checkbox value is changed via clicking.
 Events currently available are `change` and  `checkbox.reset`.
 11. Ability to access methods and refresh the input dynamically via javascript at runtime.
 12. Disabled and readonly checkbox input support.
+13. Allow third state to be configured (only on init) for two state checkboxes.
-13. Added support for displaying native checkboxes with tristate capability.
+14. Added support for displaying native checkboxes with tristate capability.
 When displaying native checkboxes, the advanced styling offerred by the plugin will not be available.

-> NOTE: The latest version of the plugin v1.5.4 has been released.
+> NOTE: The latest version of the plugin v1.5.5 has been released.
 Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-checkbox-x/blob/master/CHANGE.md) for details.

 ## Documentation and Demo